adrianVide/zara_challenge/README.md

 ## Notes

 1. First load might take longer since the backend server goes to sleep if not queried in a certain amount of time.
-2. API URL and API key values hardcoded to make the assesment easier, avoiding using env variables.
+2. To run locally, you need to create a .env.development file with the values available in the task requirements PDF:
+   NEXT_PUBLIC_API_BASE_URL
+   EXT_PUBLIC_API_KEY

 ## Quick Start